zimougao/chargingbot/README.md

 $ chmod +x pick_up_prepere.py cartisan_ur5.py move_pre_pick.py
 $ rosrun pick_test pick_up_prepere.py
 ```

+!!!!!!!!!!!!!!!!attention!!!!!!!
+you need make sure trajectory is working complete. otherwise, you need controll the arm to position test1 using rivz planning section, then relaunch the pick_up_prepere.py

 Step two: Shut off the husky.launch and use the camera on the robot arm to detect the tag
 ```bash
 $ roslaunch husky_ur5_world manipulator.launch